ghpalmer/100-days-of-code/log.md

 **Today's Progress**: Internal and External CSS

 **Thoughts:** I haven't done any FreeCodeCamp lessons in a while which sucks.
 I need to get back into doing both the course and FCC each day to help maximize my learning.

+### Day 7: July 13, 2020

+**Today's Progress**: Introduction to CSS, Applied Accessibility

+**Thoughts:** Finished the Introduction to CSS section in Angela's course.
+Got back on the freeCodeCamp saddle and did some of the accessibility problems as well.

+### Day 8: July 14,2020

+**Today's Progress**: Applied Accessibility

+**Thoughts:** Finished the Applied Accessibility section of freeCodeCamp.
+Awesome introduction to making websites accessible for everyone.
+I definitely feel like I'm gonna need to redo those lessons tho and do my own research to fully understand it.